 To qualify for this status, you cannot leave the UK for more than a specified number of days or commit any offence within the country.
 Once you have attained Indefinite Leave to Remain (ILR), you can easily travel to and from the UK with minimal restriction.

 Indefinite Leave to Remain (ILR) allows you to also sponsor relatives to join you in the UK.
 It is considered one of the best routes to UK British nationality if you do not have a direct claim to citizenship through your ancestry.

 The process of applying for indefinite leave to remain

 The processing times and requirements for indefinite leave to remain (ILR) vary greatly depending on the visa category that you are currently on.

 It may also mean you can qualify for indefinite leave to remain by combining your immigration categories.
 This does not mean, you will always have to complete the 10 years period to qualify for indefinite leave to remain.

 The application is applied online, using the Home Office digital platform system, where you can apply for indefinite leave to remain.
 In most cases, you can apply for indefinite leave 28 days prior to the qualifying period.

 The term “indefinite” is used because the status is not permanent.
 You can lose your indefinite leave to remain (ILR) status if you are absent from the UK for more than two years or if you cease to be a habitual resident in the UK.

 How to meet the language requirements and what is required for indefinite leave to remain application

 Applicants applying for indefinite leave to remain (ILR) must have sufficient knowledge of the English language and sufficient knowledge about life in the United Kingdom.
-More details can be found on this page, click here.
 Applicants who are under the age of 18 or over the age 65 at the time of application are exempt from this requirement.